cdavidmaxey/cdavidmaxey.github.io/_posts/2017-05-15-Academic-Acceleration-Should-my-child-skip-a-grade.md

     <p class="credits"><a rel="nofollow noreferrer" target="_blank" href="https://www.accelerationinstitute.org/nation_empowered/">&copy;&nbsp;NationEmpowered.org</a></p>
 </div>

 TAG is the acronym commonly used in Oregon for Talented and Gifted students.
-Students in Oregon are identified as TAG based on multiple criteria, with school districts typically requiring scores at or above the 97<sup>th</sup> percentile on a nationally standardized test of mental ability, total reading, or total mathematics (see the <a rel="nofollow noreferrer" target="_blank" href="https://www.oregon.gov/ode/learning-options/TAG/Pages/TAG-FAQ.aspx">Oregon Department of Education FAQs</a> for more information).
+Students in Oregon are identified as TAG based on multiple criteria, with school districts typically requiring scores at or above the 97<sup>th</sup> percentile on a nationally standardized test of mental ability, total reading, or total mathematics (see the <a rel="nofollow noreferrer" target="_blank" href="https://www.oregon.gov/ode/learning-options/tag/">Oregon Department of Education TAG Resources</a> for more information).

 A variety of academic acceleration options are available to children who need them, regardless of whether they are identified as TAG.
 Working at a language immersion school, I’ve seen how the challenges of learning another language can provide some students with the academic acceleration they need.
 The excerpt below from <a rel="nofollow noreferrer" target="_blank" href="https://www.accelerationinstitute.org/nation_empowered/" title="A Nation Empowered: Evidence Trumps the Excuses Holding Back America’s Brightest Students"><i>A Nation Empowered</i></a> lists many options.
 I encourage parents who are considering their child’s needs to learn more about academic acceleration by reading both volumes of <a rel="nofollow noreferrer" target="_blank" href="https://www.accelerationinstitute.org/nation_empowered/" title="A Nation Empowered: Evidence Trumps the Excuses Holding Back America’s Brightest Students"><i>A Nation Empowered</i></a>, available as free PDF downloads.

 There are practical limits to a teacher’s ability to differentiate instruction (i.e., giving your child higher-level work).
-If your child needs extensive differentiation, you should also consider grade-skipping, which can be a good option for some students.
-Schools often use the Iowa Acceleration Scale to assist in decision-making and guide discussion of how grade-skipping might fit with your child.
+If your child needs extensive differentiation, you should consider grade-skipping, which can be a good option for some students.
+A psychological evaluation using the Iowa Acceleration Scale and other assessments to consider grade-skipping can greatly assist in decision-making and guide discussions on how grade-skipping might fit with your child.

 <blockquote><div>
 <ol>